Editor’s Note: This is an updated and revised edition for 2018.

 I’m a big eater.
-Usually when a package suggests the amount for two servings, I scoff and make twice as much.
+Usually, when a package suggests the amount for two servings, I scoff and make twice as much.
 However, two servings of the Pasta Alfredo (and the others I sampled) was truly two servings for me, filling me up beyond my expectations.

 I wasn’t able to sample it on an actual backpacking trip, so I wasn’t as ravenous as I would ordinarily be when eating this type of meal.
 But even if I had to eat 25% more, I’d still be impressed with the amount of food provided.
 And since the whole bag weighs 13.6 ounces, bringing half of it on a trek would give you two robust meals in a fairly lightweight package.

 The smell, taste, and aftertaste had a bit of a preservative-y tinge, but for any food storage solution with a 25-year shelf life, some trade-off is inevitable.
-In a survival setting it wouldn’t matter in the slightest, and it’s minor enough that I’m looking forward to taking this dish on my next camping trip.
+In a survival setting, it wouldn’t matter in the slightest, and it’s minor enough that I’m looking forward to taking this dish on my next camping trip.

 2. Enchilada Beans and Rice

-The Legacy Foods Enchilada Beans and Rice was pretty good, but would be even better (and healthier) with a higher ratio of beans in the mix.
+The Legacy Foods Enchilada Beans and Rice were pretty good but would be even better (and healthier) with a higher ratio of beans in the mix.
 I’m no bean counter (sorry, I had to), but a more appropriate name would be Enchilada Rice and Beans — the rice definitely takes up the vast majority of the dish.
 I understand this might make for a more expensive product, but I’d personally be willing to pay extra for more beans, especially for the extra protein they provide.

 This one was somewhat bland, but not bad.
 A bit of hot sauce (which I always keep handy anyway) did wonders for it.
 It didn’t’ have as much of that preservative flavor as the alfredo dish, but also packed less flavor on its own.
-It would be enhanced even further by mixing in freeze dried cheese or high-quality cheese powder, along with some tortillas.
+It would be enhanced even further by mixing in freeze-dried cheese or high-quality cheese powder, along with some tortillas.
 With those simple additions, this could feel like a pretty luxurious backpacking or survival meal.

 3. Potato Soup

-Like the pasta Alfredo, the potato soup had a bit of that preservative flavor, but also had enough going for it flavor-wise to make up for it.
-Since potatoes dehydrate so well, they translates well to food storage solutions, because Legacy was able to make real potato the first ingredient in the soup.
+Like the pasta Alfredo, the potato soup had a bit of that preservative flavor but also had enough going for it flavor-wise to make up for it.
+Since potatoes dehydrate so well, they translate well to food storage solutions, because Legacy was able to make real potato the first ingredient in the soup.
 It was well-seasoned, and although is not as calorically dense as the other meal options, proved to be a satisfying meal.
 I recommend seasoning with black pepper.
 I also imagine it would be a good one to combine with freeze-dried broccoli to add even more flavor and nutrition.

-The stroganoff dish was similar to the pasta Alfredo, just with a stroganoff gravy instead of Alfredo sauce and some nice little diced onions thrown in.
+The stroganoff dish was similar to the pasta Alfredo, just with a stroganoff gravy instead of Alfredo sauce and some nice little-diced onions thrown in.
 The noodles seemed identical.
 As with the others, the flavor was good – the stroganoff had less of a preservative taste than the Alfredo — but like those, could be improved upon if you rounded it out with some extras.

 For example, seasoning with some black pepper made it tastier, and I bet that adding in some of Legacy’s freeze-dried beef chunks would make it an even more satisfying feast.
 On one camping trip where I made a box of macaroni and cheese, I crumbled on some of my homemade beef jerky (easy to make with a dehydrator), to fantastic effect.
-You could do the same for this stroganoff, and it turn it into what would feel like gourmet meal in terms of survival and camping food.
+You could do the same for this stroganoff, and it turns it into what would feel like a gourmet meal in terms of survival and camping food.

 5. Pancakes & Oatmeal